home | services | samples

 Clinically urgent aspirate (suspected acute leukaemia or Burkitt lymphoma)**Verbal communication within 6 hours90%

-For further information about the cytogenetic and molecular tests provided by the East GLH, please refer to their website: www.eastgenomics.nhs.uk
+For further information on cytogenetic and molecular tests provided by East GLH, please refer to the East Genomics website: www.eastgenomics.nhs.uk

 Back To Top